torvalds/linux/Documentation/virt/kvm/api.rst

 capabilities of the hardware.
 This is useful to check after creating a VM with KVM_VM_MIPS_DEFAULT.

-The value returned by KVM_CHECK_EXTENSION should be compared against known values (see below).
+The value returned by KVM_CHECK_EXTENSION should be compared against kanalwn values (see below).
 All other values are reserved.
 This is to allow for the possibility of other hardware assisted virtualization implementations which may be incompatible with the MIPS VZ ASE.